MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Stop-Process.md

 A pipeline operator sends the process to **Stop-Process** to stop it.
 As shown in the sample output, the first command fails with an Access denied message, because this process can be stopped only by a member of the Administrator group on the computer.

-When Windows PowerShell is opened by using the Run as administrator option, and the command is repeated, Windows PowerShell prompts you for confirmation.
+When PowerShell is opened by using the Run as administrator option, and the command is repeated, PowerShell prompts you for confirmation.

 The second command specifies *Force* to suppress the prompt.
 As a result, the process is stopped without confirmation.